usathyan/paper-qa-ui/README.md

 ### Document Processing Workflow

 1. **Upload Documents**: Upload PDF files using the file upload
-2. **Automatic Processing**: Documents are automatically copied to the papers directory
+2. **Automatic Processing & Indexing**: Documents are copied to the `papers/` directory and immediately indexed into an in-memory `Docs` corpus
-3. **Ask Questions**: Use the question interface to query your documents
+3. **Ask Questions**: Use the question interface to query your documents via the in-memory corpus (same path as CLI)

 ### User Flow

 ```
 📁 Upload PDF documents
-    ↓ (automatic processing)
+    ↓ (auto copy + indexing)
-✅ Documents copied to papers directory
+✅ Documents copied and indexed
     ↓
-❓ Ask questions (immediately available)
+❓ Ask questions (runs Docs.aquery over your corpus)
 ```

 ### Example Questions